FEAScript is a lightweight, open-source finite element simulation library developed in

 </script>

-<!-- ...continue of body region... -->
+<!-- ...rest of body region... -->

 </body>

-The following lists highlights key FEAScript features:
+The following list highlights key FEAScript features:

-Please report any feedback on the above tutorials to the GitHub Discussions or Issues.
+Please report any feedback on the tutorials above to the GitHub Discussions or Issues.

 The documentation for FEAScript is currently under development.
 In the meantime, for information on the numerical methods used in FEAScript and other technical resources, please visit the FEAScript blog.